openseadragon/openseadragon/test/demo/m2/README.md

 # To Do

-* Thumbs hover and active state (SVG overlay?)
 * Resize on window resize
+* Play with constraints while zooming out on corners/edges: constrain as you zoom
 * When going to thumbs, scroll to the proper part of the page
 * Support 400+ page collections
 * Show/hide pages?
-* Play with constraints while zooming out on corners/edges?